nodejs/node/BUILDING.md

 ### Strategy

-Support is divided into three tiers:
+There are three support tiers:

 * **Tier 1**: Full test coverage and maintenance by the Node.js core team and the broader community.
-* **Tier 2**: Full test coverage but more limited maintenance, often provided by the vendor of the platform.
+* **Tier 2**: Full test coverage.
+Limited maintenance, often provided by the vendor of the platform.
-* **Experimental**: May not compile reliably or test suite may not pass.
+* **Experimental**: May not compile or test suite may not pass.
-  These are often working to be promoted to Tier 2 but are not quite ready.
+  These are often approaching Tier 2 support but are not quite ready.
-  There is at least one individual actively providing maintenance and the team is striving to broaden quality and reliability of support.
+  There is at least one individual providing maintenance.

 ### Supported platforms

 The community does not build or test against end-of-life distributions (EoL).
-Thus, we do not recommend that you use Node on end-of-life or unsupported platforms in production.
+Thus, we do not recommend that you use Node.js on end-of-life or unsupported platforms in production.

 | System       | Support type | Version                         | Architectures    | Notes                         |